 #3.
 Wedgemount Lake (15.6km, 1375m, 6-8h): Wow, the views from Wedgemount Lake are incredible.
 The hike up is similar to being on the “Stairmaster” at the gym, as you gain over 1350m in 8.0km.
 Trust us though, the unbelievable views of the turquoise Wedgemount Lake are too stunning to describe, and definitely make the hike up worthwhile.

 #4.
-Black Tusk (26.1km, 1393m, 9-12h): The Black Tusk hike takes you to an iconic mountain in the Whistler region.
+Black Tusk (26.1km, 1393m, 9-12h): Another classic hike near Whistler, the Black Tusk hike takes you to an iconic mountain in the Whistler region.
 The hike is a long one, but absolutely rewarding, with incredible views into Garibaldi Provincial Park and down to Garibaldi Lake.

 #5.
 Garibaldi Lake (24.1km, 1073m, 5-7h): The beauty of the blue of Garibaldi Lake is hard to overstate.
 The reflection of snow-capped peaks and glaciers in the twinkling teal water is deeply inspiring.

 #6.
-Joffre Lakes (11.8km, 393m, 3.5-6h): The stunning hike up to Joffre Lakes is worth the drive past Pemberton to reach the trailhead.
+Joffre Lakes (11.8km, 393m, 3.5-6h): This popular hike near Whistler is a real stunner.
+The exciting hike up to Joffre Lakes is worth the drive past Pemberton to reach the trailhead.
 Going all the way to the third lake gives stunning views of a magnificent glacier.

 #7.
 Blackcomb Meadows (9.7km, 387m, 2.5-4h): Taking the chair lift to the top of Blackcomb Mountain grants easy access to the alpine, and this rolling hike guides you to the reclusive Backcomb Lake and stunning Overlord Lookout.
 Views of the Spearhead Range are ever-present.

 #8.
-High Note Trail (10.7km, 658m, 3-4.5h): After being whisked to the peak of Whistler Mountain by the gondola you will have the stunning view of Garibaldi Provincial Park and Cheakamus Lake as the backdrop for a very memorable hike.
+High Note Trail (10.7km, 658m, 3-4.5h): Another great hike in Whistler, let the chairlifts cover most of the vertical on this hike.
+After being whisked to the peak of Whistler Mountain by the gondola you will have the stunning view of Garibaldi Provincial Park and Cheakamus Lake as the backdrop for a very memorable hike.

 #10.
 Lost Lake (5.1km, 120m, 1-2h): Popular among locals, this hike starts from Whistler Village and brings you to a small yet pretty lake.
 Views of Blackcomb and Whistler Mountains are plentiful, as is the beauty of the lush West Coast rainforest.Read More